top of page

 Meet the Curator: Holly Freeman

 Specialising in 20th century contemporary masters, Holly has worked with prominent artists such as Damien Hirst, Banksy and Picasso.
-At Artelier, Holly supports curation, conducts art research and spearheads sales opportunities.
+At Artelier, Holly supports curation, conducts art research and develops client relationships.

 A Discussion on the Australian Contemporary Art Scene

-What areas of the art world or styles or ways of working are you particularly drawn to?
+What areas of the art world, styles or ways of working are you particularly drawn to?

 Why did you choose this location for your trip?